Siymiel/testapp-productive.il/README.md

 This is a fully responsive React App.

-It clearly demonstrated my ability to work with React.
+It clearly demonstrated my ability to use React in UI development.

 ### It includes the folowing features